PaddlePaddle/models/PaddleCV/Research/AGEchallenge/LocalizationRCNN/README.md

 2. Prepare data

-	* We assume that you have download data(two zip files), and store @ `../datasets/`.
+	* We assume that you have downloaded data(two zip files), and stored @ `../datasets/`.
 	* (Updated on August 5) Replace update files.
 	* We provide a demo about `zip file extract`, `data structure explore`, `format data to coco type` and `Train/Val split`.

 3. Train

-	* We assume that you have download data, extract compressed files, and store @ `../datasets/`.
+	* We assume that you have downloaded data, extracted compressed files, and stored @ `../datasets/`.
 	* You should download or clone [PaddleModels](https://github.com/PaddlePaddle/models) manually.
 	* After you download whole repo, use soft link command: